hostjane/hostjane.github.io/_pages/cash-gifts.md

 - [x] Cash donations are considered to be part of your wider Hostjane
 - [x] HostJane's [does not charge or collect tax](/sellers/payments-tax-credits/#hostjane-asked-for-my-tax-information-why) and considers freelancers to be independent contractors.
 - [x] If you are based in the U.S., you will be required to file a Form 1099-K with the IRS if you receive over $20,000 in income from the Site.

+## I received a tip.
+Is that the same as a cash donation?

+<span class="red">Negative, cash donations are only for food and gas, to assist freelancer make ends meet.
+They are paid at 100% within 48 hours.</span>

+Tips are assumed to be given for Work done in a service or lesson on HostJane.
+They are paid at 95% and the 5-day waiting period applies.